russhughes/ClassBotLib/README.md

 # ClassBotLib

-This is an arduino library to control a [small 3D printed drawing robot](https://www.thingiverse.com/thing:1104889) based on [MakersBox's](https://www.thingiverse.com/MakersBox) [Arduino Chassis for Drawing Robot](https://www.thingiverse.com/thing:1091401) and a [custom Arduino Shield](https://easyeda.com/EZG0bble/ClassBot_copy_copy-b2797f6d387242cd86f59364dd86db91) to drive a pair of 28BYJ-48 stepper motors using two ULN2003 driver IC's.
-The shield also has room for a SPI Serial Ram Chip and a I2C Serial EEPROM but they are not used in this library.
+ClassBotLib is an arduino library to control a small [3D printed drawing robot](https://www.thingiverse.com/thing:1104889) based on [MakersBox's](https://www.thingiverse.com/MakersBox) [Arduino Chassis for Drawing Robot](https://www.thingiverse.com/thing:1091401).
+In my classes I use a custom [Arduino Shield](https://easyeda.com/EZG0bble/ClassBot_copy_copy-b2797f6d387242cd86f59364dd86db91) to drive a pair of 28BYJ-48 stepper motors using two ULN2003 driver IC's.
+The shield has room for a SPI Serial Ram Chip and a I2C Serial EEPROM that are not used in this library.
 Take a look at the [TinyBasic Plus ClassBot Edition Github repo](https://github.com/russhughes/TinyBasicPlus) for another way to run the bot.

-Requires these Arduino Libraries:
+####Requires the AccelStepper Library:
 - http://www.airspayce.com/mikem/arduino/AccelStepper/

-# Library Functions
+# Using the Library

-Use a #define statement to select which of the  [Hershey vector fonts](https://en.wikipedia.org/wiki/Hershey_fonts) to use for drawing text.
+A #define statement is used to select which of the [Hershey vector fonts](https://en.wikipedia.org/wiki/Hershey_fonts) to use for drawing text.
 If you do not select a font (or mispell the name of the font) FONT_ROWMANS will be used by default.
 This must be done before including the "ClassBot.h" header file.

     #define FONT_SCRIPTS
     #include "ClassBot.h"

 #### Available Hershey fonts